Calculate Commission on Sales Orders

 Step 1: Create the Custom Fields

 This customization uses two custom fields.
 The Calculated Commission field stores the calculated commission when the sales order is saved.
 It is a transaction body field added to the sales order record.
-The MSRP field is displayed on the Items sublist of a sales order and stores the MSRP value for an item on the sales order.
-It is a transaction line field added to the sales order record.
+The MSRP field is displayed on the Items sublist of a sales order and stores the MSRP value for an item.
+It's a transaction line field added to the sales order record.

 To create the custom Calculated Commission field: